yaise/katas2024-samb/README.md

 The read patterns are again a function of Employer Admins reviewing these metrics.
 We assume that this is also not super frequent.
 There is however a regular cadence of the monthly report generation.

 #### C3 : Metrics Processor Component

 The C3 component diagram for the metrics component is as follows:
 ![C3 Metrics Component](resources/c3-metrics-processor.png)
 It would be web applications responsibility to enqueue events whenever a candidate's state changes.
 We re-use the message queue for the sake of simplicity(order of the events does not matter).

 - The Message Processor would be responsible for draining these metrics from the queue and persisting them in a time series db.
 - The Reports Processor is a component that generates that queries the time series db and generates reports at a system configured frequency and stores them in the file store.
 It also serves the reports to the web application whenever there are api calls.

 #### C3: Metrics Database

 All the metrics above could be stored in a single measurement table.

 Additionally, it's important for the source(i.e. Web Application) to generate the metric id so that the metrics processor can de-dupe them effectively.

 [metrics-ER-diagram](./resources/metrics-ER-diagram.png)

 ### Observability and Application Performance Management

 Internal Observability signals like logs, traces, metrics are critical for ensuring reliability and availability of the service.
 Additionally, we need a reliable way to store, visualize, and alert on these metrics.
 The following pieces of technology provide a comprehensive observability stack.

 Open Telemetry - [ADR-OpenTelemetry-for-observability](./ADRs/ADR-OpenTelemetry-for-observability.md) - Open Telemetry a CNCF project and pretty much the de-facto standard for collecting and transporting observability signals from the infrastructure layer all the way up to the application layer.

 Elastic Observability - [ADR-Elastic-for-observability](./ADRs/ADR-Elastic-for-observability.md)Elastic provides comprehensive set of tools for storing, searching and visualizing observability signals.
 It is compatible with Open Telemetry.

 PagerDuty - PagerDuty is pretty much the de-facto standard for building an alert based notification system for ensuring timely and proactive responses to operational issues.

 ## Architectural Style

+We chose simplicity, reliability and accuracy in the [architectural characteristics](#architectural-characteristics).
+Service-based architecture seemed the best solution while maintaining some level of simplicity.
+By choosing Next.js for the front end and web [application](#application), this fits with a simple experience.
+We then have supporting services and databases utilized by the Next.js backend.
+This also gives us some flexibility later to extract out any logic that starts to get complex into their own supporting services.

 ![architecture-styles-worksheet](./resources/architecture-styles-worksheet.png)
-TODO - Add some blurb here.

 ## Conclusion

 We believe our solution is simple to implement and go live with.
 It has enough modularity that things can be pulled out into separate services if required.
 While we didn't talk about a deployment model in detail, we envision this solution being implemented and deployed in a Kubernetes environment using managed services from AWS.
 Therefore, horizontal and vertical scaling should be possible to do with minimal effort.

 ## References